Idaho spring landscape with blooming flowers - spring pest prevention guide

 • 4Seal foundation cracks exposed by winter freeze-thaw cycles before pests find them

-• 5Quarterly professional treatment ($49 to start, $119/quarter) provides year-round protection with free re-service guarantee
+• 5Quarterly professional treatment provides year-round protection against all common spring pests

 Why Spring Is the Most Important Season for Pest Prevention